Celebrating Earth Day in Tokyo

 Sunday April 22, 2018

 My very first Earth Day in Tokyo was a wonderful experience!
-Held in Yoyogi Park, this (annual) weekend event was filled with people looking to engage with sustainability and share their passion for the planet.
+Held in Yoyogi Park, this (annual) weekend event was filled with people looking to engage with sustainability and share their passion for the planet (see also Becoming Sustainably Motivated).
 There was plenty of live music, delicious food, and guest speakers there to participate in the promotion of environmental consciousness.